 The Economy: What Riverview Families Do

-The no-tax-on-overtime provision in the Big Beautiful Bill is a direct financial improvement for the many hourly workers in these sectors — nurses, warehouse workers, distribution center employees — who regularly work overtime.
+The no-tax-on-overtime provision in recent federal tax legislation is a direct financial improvement for the many hourly workers in these sectors — nurses, warehouse workers, distribution center employees — who regularly work overtime.
 Eliminating federal income tax on overtime wages is a real and immediate raise for the working families of Riverview who put in extra hours to get ahead.

 The inflation of recent years has hit Riverview families hard — groceries, insurance, childcare, and gasoline all cost significantly more than they did when many residents made their decision to move here.
 The fiscal discipline and pro-growth policy that will reduce inflation over time is the most important economic thing Congress can do for communities like Riverview.